Projects

 Residential

-A refined balance of warmth and simplicity, this home draws inspiration from Southeast Asian villas while responding to the rugged terrain of Castle Hill.
-The home steps up with the landscape, creating a dynamic yet grounded presence.
+Lot 12 is one of the four homes in the Castle Hill Master Plan.
+It draws inspiration from Southeast Asian villas while responding to the rugged terrain, steps up with the landscape of Castle Hill.
 Timber battens and layered screening provide privacy and soften the transition between indoor and outdoor spaces.

 The design emphasises openness, with breezeways and shaded terraces fostering a strong connection to nature.
 Carefully curated materials and an earthy palette ensure that the home feels both timeless and intimately tied to its surroundings.